 Step by Step

-Your swimming pool filtration system has two sections: the suction side from the pool to the pump; and the discharge side from the pump to the pool.
+Your swimming pool filtration system has two sections: the suction side (from the pool to the pump) and the discharge side (from the pump to the pool).
 Check the strainer pot of your pump.
-If you see significant air bubbles moving through the strainer pot you know that the air leak is somewhere on the suction side of the system plumbing before or at the pump.
+If you see a significant number of air bubbles moving through the strainer pot, you know that the air leak is somewhere on the suction side of the system plumbing before or at the pump.

 Go over to the pool and check the water level.
 Ideally the pool water level should be at least halfway up the skimmer intake.
 If the water level is below this level, the skimmer is probably sucking air into the skimmer pipe to the pump.
 This is a simple problem to resolve.
-Simply fill the pool to the halfway pint of the skimmer.
+Simply fill the pool to the halfway point of the skimmer.
 Also check that nothing is holding up the flap of the skimmer opening to the pool.
 This could also let air into the skimmer suction pipe.

 If the pool water level is adequate, your next step is to check the strainer lid on the pump.
-If it is not on tight, you may be sucking air around the lid.
-To check the lid, first TURN OFF POWER TO THE PUMP at the breaker box.
+If it is not on tightly, you may be sucking in air around the lid.
+To check the lid, first TURN OFF THE POWER TO THE PUMP at the breaker box.

-Take off the pool pump strainer lid.
+Remove the pool pump strainer lid.
 These are generally screwed on or are secured with toggle bolts.
 Pull the O-ring out of its groove.
-Clean out any debris that may be in the goove.
-Check the O-ring for cracks or wear.
-Sometime an older O-ring is stretched so that it bulges when you try to replace it in its groove.
+Clean out any debris that might be in the groove.
+Check the O-ring for any cracks or wear.
+Sometimes an older O-ring is stretched so that it bulges when you try to replace it in its groove.
 This is a common source of leaks.
 When you screw on the lid, the O-ring will bulge out and create a leak.
 Replace a worn or stretched O-ring.
 Also, it's a good practice to lubricate the O-ring lightly before replacing the lid.
-Use a good pool seal lubricant.
+Use a good pool seal lubricant (Teflon or silicon).
 DO NOT use petroleum jelly.

 After separating the union, you should see an O-ring in the groove of the union.
-As above, check that this O-ring is not worn of cracked and that it is seated correctly in a clean groove.
+As mentioned in Step 4, check that this O-ring is not worn or cracked and that it is seated correctly in a clean groove.
 Lubricate the O-ring.
-Retape the threads of the union with 2 or 3 layers of Teflon tape and reconnect the union.
-Hand tighten the union.
+Retape the threads of the union with two or three layers of Teflon tape and reconnect the union.
+Tighten the union by hand.

-If these steps have not corrected your air bubbles, and you have an older pool pump, you may have a leak in motor shaft seal.
-The picture at left shows the location of the motor shaft seal in a cut-away version of a Hayward pump.
-For instructions on replacing a motor shaft seal go to How To Replace A Motor Shaft Seal.
+If these steps have not corrected your air bubbles, and you have an older pool pump, you may have a leak in the motor shaft seal.
+The picture (left) shows the location of the motor shaft seal in a cutaway version of a Hayward pump.
+For instructions on replacing a motor shaft seal go to our guide, How To Replace A Motor Shaft Seal.

-If you still have significant air bubbles coming out of your return lines into your swimming pool, you may have a more major problem like leaks in your underground lines.
+If you still have a significant number of air bubbles coming out of your return lines into your swimming pool, you may have a bigger problem like leaks in your underground lines.
 Call a pool maintenance professional to help you isolate your problem.

 Back To Top